 It can be difficult to craft the right message if you don’t know much about your audience.
 Start with demographic data, but look at psychographic information as well – what are the values, opinions, attitudes, and interests of your best customers?
 From there you can understand the offers and message platforms that will resonate with these prospects deliver greater return on your lead generation efforts.

 Content marketing is the hottest trend in marketing today and if you are not paying attention you can bet that your competition is.
-Content is important because the internet, social and mobile technology has changed how most customers buy – they don’t call the company, they go online and research for themselves.
-Marketers must fill the gap with customers by providing educational and pointed content that is designed to influence the early stages of their buying process.
+Relevant content is important because the internet, social and mobile technology has changed how most customers buy – they don’t call the company, they go online and research for themselves.
+Marketers must fill the gap with customers by providing educational and pointed content with engaging calls-to-action that are designed to influence the early stages of their buying process.

 Best Practice #3 – Plan, Do, Check, Act

 The venerable TQM guru, W. Edwards Deming, made the axiom Plan, Do, Check, Act a classic tenet of process improvement.
 Even the most well-planned lead generation campaign can miss the mark the first time around.
 So it is important to plan your campaign, test it, adjust as needed, and test again in order to be effective long-term.
 One way to do that is to select a small sample size (less than 10%) and run a portion of a campaign to that sample.
-Evaluate the results to learn what elements worked and what aspects need improvement.
+Evaluate the results to learn what elements worked and what aspects need improvement, through iterative approach you will be able to increase your conversion rates.
 From there, roll out the tested and tweaked campaign to the rest of the audience.

 CMOs are rethinking old-school lead generation tactics and adopting a more automated approach.
 Studies show that spending on marketing automation software is on the rise as a result.
 It is now possible, through marketing automation, to design multistep lead generation campaigns that track and respond to customer behaviors.
 One tool to do that is our own 366 Degrees, a platform manage all your marketing communications no matter what form they take and move from a traditional high-cost effort to a more nurture-oriented sell.
 Campaign managers can create, collaborate, target and deliver multi-channel lead-oriented processes through landing pages, email marketing, social marketing, banners and traditional print channels.